 Harvest Public Media is a public media collaboration focused on issues of food, fuel and ﬁeld.
-Based at KCUR in Kansas City, Harvest is comprised of an expanding network of reporters and partner stations throughout the Midwest.
+Based at KCUR in Kansas City, Harvest is an expanding network of reporters and partner stations throughout the Midwest.

 CULTIVATING STORIES FROM THE GROUND UP

 Global demand for food and fuel is rising, and competition for resources has widespread ramiﬁcations.
 We all eat, so we all have a stake in how our food is produced.
 Our goal is to provide in-depth and unbiased reporting on things like climate change, food safety, biofuel production, animal welfare, water quality and sustainability.